ansible/galaxy_ng/docs/community/overview.md

 GalaxyNG is a total rewrite of some features from galaxy but catered to serving collections to Red Hat customers as a SaaS on https://cloud.redhat.com (now https://console.redhat.com) and as an on-premise deployment known as "Private Automation HUB".
 The new codebase did not include support for standalone roles and solely focused instead on collections.

 The biggest change with GalaxyNG is that it is no longer a standalone django application with an AngularJS+Bootstrap frontend.
 As part of the rewrite, the project became a "pulp plugin", meaning it heavily relies on the family of projects in the https://github.com/pulp organization.
-Galaxy's v2 api makes use of "repositories" from pulp, but it was added on top of the previous codebase rather then conforming to the pure defintion of [pulp plugin](https://docs.pulpproject.org/pulpcore/plugins/index.html).
+Galaxy's v2 api makes use of "repositories" from pulp, but it was added on top of the previous codebase rather then conforming to the pure definition of [pulp plugin](https://docs.pulpproject.org/pulpcore/plugins/index.html).

 ## Future